-- Romans 14 is a good guide for thinking about alcohol.
+Romans 14 is a good guide for thinking about alcohol.
 If we cause others to sin because of our freedom, we are sinning.
 If you drink in front of people who are struggling with alcoholism, you’ve missed the point of the freedom you have in Jesus Christ.

-- If you feel personally that you shouldn’t drink alcohol, then you should feel free to quit drinking altogether.
+If you personally feel that you shouldn’t drink alcohol, then you should feel free to quit drinking altogether.
 And though we are allowed to drink alcohol, no Christian is ever permitted to get drunk.